ib-ruby/ib-ruby/README.md

 Using this clear paradigm, you can hack together a simple automation of your daily TWS-related routine in just a couple of minutes.
-Alternatively, you can create a mechanical trading system with complex order processing logics, that contains 1/10th of code and is 500% more maintaineable when it is possible with other API implementations.
+Alternatively, you can create a mechanical trading system with complex order processing logics, that contains 1/10th of code and is 500% more maintaineable than it is possible with other API implementations.
 The choice is yours.

 ## INSTALLATION: